itsberriver/reactCounter/README.md

 ## Acknowledgments
-To [Estefania Cassingena Navone](https://twitter.com/EstefaniaCassN) for teaching so well and [freeCodeCamp Español](https://www.youtube.com/c/freeCodeCampEspa%C3%B1ol). for upload the tutorial!  🧡🧡🧡
+To [Estefania Cassingena Navone](https://twitter.com/EstefaniaCassN) for teaching so well and [freeCodeCamp Español](https://www.youtube.com/c/freeCodeCampEspa%C3%B1ol) for uploading the tutorial!  🧡🧡🧡